 Reporting Glossary

 Use this glossary when operators, managers, and analysts need a shared definition for the most common call-log and reporting terms in Callaro.
-Consistent language is one of the fastest ways to reduce reporting confusion, improve handoffs, and make dashboard reviews more useful.
+Each entry below ties the idea to the label you see in the app (April 2026).

 Prerequisites